Written by: Richard Fong

 On-page SEO is the method of optimizing your individual website pages so that each page will rank higher in the search results for your target audience.

-Off-page SEO, on the other hand, refers to all the methods that you perform outside your website to help it rank well in the search results.
+On the other hand, off-page SEO refers to all the methods that you perform outside your website to help it rank well in the search results.
 Often, website owners like yourself think of off-page SEO as building links, but it’s actually much more than that.

-Other than link building, the method also includes social media marketing, guest blogging, influencer marketing, and the likes.
+Other than link building, the method also includes social media marketing, guest blogging, influencer marketing, and the like.

 Technical SEO involves all the server and technical website optimizations to help the search engines “spiders” crawl and index your web pages, thereby improving your organic ranking more effectively.